ricardobcl/Dotted-Version-Vectors/README.md

 ![Dotted Version Vector Set in a GET][DVVSet get]

-When a client wants to read a key/value, we extract the *global* causal information (the VV) from DVVSet using a function called `join`.
+When a client wants to read a key/value, we extract the *global* causal information (a VV) from DVVSet using a function called `join`.
 Then, we extract all values using the function `values`.
 The VV should be treated as an opaque object that should be returned in a subsequent write.
 In the example, `join` gives the VV `(A,3)` and `values` gives the list of values `[v2,v3]`.